vivekkairi/run-gemini-cli/README.md

 AI assistant within the pull requests and issues to perform a wide range of tasks.
 For a detailed guide on how to set up the general-purpose Gemini CLI workflow, go to the [Gemini CLI workflow documentation](./workflows/gemini-cli).

-## Configuration

-For detailed information on configuring this action, see the following guides:

-- **[Authentication](./docs/authentication.md):** Learn how to authenticate with Google services and the GitHub API
-- **[Observability](./docs/observability.md):** Set up telemetry to monitor action performance

 ### Inputs